WHAT IS NEURO-VISUAL REHABILITATION, OR VISION THERAPY?

 HOW MANY SESSIONS OF VISION THERAPY WILL I NEED?

-Program length will depend entirely on your particular diagnoses and findings at your initial Eye Tracking and Teaming Assessment.
-Therefore, we cannot provide an estimate of program length without assessment.
-Typical programs at our office run between 10-30 in-office sessions.
+Program length will depend entirely on your particular diagnoses and findings at your initial Functional Vision Evaluation.
+Unfortunately, we cannot provide an estimate of program length without assessment.
+Typical programs at our office run between 10-30 in-office or online sessions.

 WHAT SORT OF ACTIVITIES AND EXERCISES CAN I EXPECT?